Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 	- No new tech would replace bikes they have been around for a long time
 -  legal
 	-  The PBSR apply to those who sell new bikes, and ensure that new bicycles are safe when sold.
-	- Not may important laws / regulations when it comes to running a bike
+	- Not may important laws / regulations when it comes to running a bike store
+- Environments
+	-
 ##### Porter's Five Forces Analysis

 ##### Conclution